jackyes/IPBlocklist/README.md

 #Usage:
+Save your iptables rules (will be reloaded each blocklist update):
+`iptables-save > /root/iptables.save`
 Edit the script config section acordingly to your needs. (ex. location of iptables and ipset, wich blocklist to use, etc..)
 `./CreateBlocklist.sh`
 Optional: